jiangfeng1124/ChemRxnExtractor/README.md

 ### Pre-trained Model: ChemBERT

-Our model is greatly benefited from a pre-trained model named ChemBERT.
+Our model is greatly benefited from a domain-adaptively pre-trained model named ChemBERT.
-To train a new model on your own datasets, download ChemBERT from XXX.
+To train a new model on your own datasets, download [ChemBERT v3.0] (https://drive.google.com/file/d/1UMYYD9P8fJgs61FJc06sRbbdDxOYPbMu/view?usp=sharing).

 ### Fine-tuning